Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 ## Less debt, more stability

 After a lengthy break with very few commits from me, I felt motivated again to jump back into working on the language and the compiler.
-I am generally very happy with spending time on other things I've found joy in, and in the long term made me appreciate this project even more.
-I've decided that I'd like to focus on improving code quality, traceability and fix crashbugs in general.
-The next section will contain mostly that, with occasional features sprinkled in.
+I am generally very happy with spending time on other things I find joy in, and in the long term it made me appreciate this project even more.
+I decided that I'd like to focus on improving code quality, traceability and fix crash bugs in general.
+The next section contains mostly that, with occasional features sprinkled in.

-- 2024 3rd of June: Migrated the Playground into a separate repository, as the compiler has a stable enough API at this point - it also got rid of the brittle JS toolchain needed to build the Playground, which was part of the solution
+- 2024 3rd of June: Migrated the Playground into a separate repository, as the compiler has a stable enough API at this point — it also got rid of the brittle JS toolchain needed to build the Playground, which was part of the solution
-- 2024 8th of July: General codebase cleanup, utilizing .NET 8 features like primary constructors
+- 2024 8th of July: General codebase cleanup, and utilizing .NET 8 features like primary constructors
-- 2024 13th of July: Basic project system, LSP convenience methods
+- 2024 13th of July: Basic project system, and LSP convenience methods

-Until now, the language server always assumed that a Draco project only uses the .NET BCL and did not resolve package references defined in the projectfile.
-The essence of the problem is locating the DLLs on the users machine for the BCL and downloaded NuGet packages.
-Until now, we used a package called [Basic.Reference.Assemblies](https://www.nuget.org/packages/Basic.Reference.Assemblies/) in the language server that kept the .NET BCL in memory.
-This did not only not look for package references, but also locked us into the .NET version shipped with the package.
+Until this point, the language server always assumed that a Draco project only uses the .NET BCL and did not resolve package references defined in the project file.
+The essence of the problem is locating the DLLs on the user's machine for the BCL and downloaded NuGet packages.
+We used a package called [Basic.Reference.Assemblies](https://www.nuget.org/packages/Basic.Reference.Assemblies/) in the language server that kept the .NET BCL in memory.
+This not only didn't look for package references, but it also locked us into the .NET version shipped with the package.

 The solution was something called [design-time builds](https://github.com/dotnet/project-system/blob/main/docs/design-time-builds.md).
-After learning about them, we wrote a basic project system implementation that is able to perform a design-time build, which does things like restore and collects all the parameters that would be passed into the compiler, but does not actually invoke compilation.
-This allowed us to read out the metadata reference locations from the users machine, and finally get rid of the ugly hack of shipping the entire BCL metadata with the language server.
-Excitingly, we could finally see code suggestions for 3rd party packages for the first time in the language server!
+After learning about them, we wrote a basic project system implementation that is able to perform a design-time build.
+This does things like restore and collects all the parameters that will be passed into the compiler, but does not actually invoke compilation.
+This allowed us to read out the metadata reference locations from the user's machine, and to finally get rid of the ugly hack of shipping the entire BCL metadata with the language server.
+Excitingly, for the first time the language server could finally make code suggestions for 3rd party packages!

 - 2024 14th of July: CHR solver library

-This has been long in the backburner.
+This has been on the back burner a long time.
 We have discussed before, how the current constraint solver for the type system is kind of hard to trace and reason about, and some uniform formalization could improve it drastically.
-[Constraint Handling Rules](https://en.wikipedia.org/wiki/Constraint_Handling_Rules) came up in my mind from my university days, and we decided to write a library that implements a .NET-hosted CHR solver.
-The compiler did not utilize CHR yet, but the library was merged into the repository for future use.
+[Constraint Handling Rules](https://en.wikipedia.org/wiki/Constraint_Handling_Rules) came to mind from my university days, and we decided to write a library that implements a .NET-hosted CHR solver.
+The compiler did't utilize CHR yet, but the library was merged into the repository for future use.

 - 2024 16th of July: Refactor overload resolution
 - 2024 17th of July: Passing down the cancellation token in the entire flow of the LSP/DAP implementations
 - 2024 20th of July: Cancellation support for language client in LSP
 - 2024 25th of July: Ship a few example programs with the compiler
-- 2024 29th of July: Updates to the readme, it's been long obsolete
+- 2024 29th of July: Updates to the readme, it'd been obsolete for a long time
 - 2024 5th of August: Rework the type system to use the CHR solver, default value intrinsic function

 The solver we wrote a while back finally passed all of our regression testing, when integrated into the type system.
-This brought along things like better traceability, something that helped us trace down quite a few bugs.
-The below graph for example was produced by the generic tracing capabilities of the CHR system.
+This also brought things like better traceability, something that helped us trace down quite a few bugs.
+For example, the graph below was produced by the generic tracing capabilities of the CHR system.

 ![A trace of local type inference in a function.](./img/chr_trace_graph.png)

 - 2024 12th of August: Type system and overload resolution bugfixes
-- 2024 13th of August: Language server fixes, inlay hints for generics
+- 2024 13th of August: Language server fixes, and inlay hints for generics
 - 2024 15th of August: Basic delegates

-Until now, the language didn't have any kind of first-class function support.
+The language hadn't had any kind of first-class function support.
 This update brought in the most basic version of delegates, which can be stored in `System.Action` and `System.Func` types.
 There are still no lambdas or closures in the language, but named functions can be passed around as delegates now.

-- 2024 20th of August: Internal API simplifications, crashfixes, separated string escape sequences as separate tokens in string literals
+- 2024 20th of August: Internal API simplifications, crash fixes, and treat string escape sequences as separate tokens in string literals
-- 2024 21st of August: Range-Span API cleanup for the syntax tree, introduced a REPL
+- 2024 21st of August: Range-Span API cleanup for the syntax tree, and introduced a REPL

 While my main focus was improvements, I've been finding myself using tools like [csharprepl](https://github.com/waf/CSharpRepl) more and more, so I really wanted to implement a REPL for Draco.
 After a little prototyping, the base REPL was working and can be installed with `dotnet tool install -g dracorepl`.

 ![A simple REPL session.](./img/repl.png)

-- 2024 22nd of August: REPL bugfixes, syntax highlighter service in the compiler, [PrettyPrompt](https://github.com/waf/PrettyPrompt) integration for the REPL, compiler concurrency bugfix, debugger bugfixes, project system bugfixes (busy day, huh)
+- 2024 22nd of August: REPL bugfixes, syntax highlighter service in the compiler, [PrettyPrompt](https://github.com/waf/PrettyPrompt) integration for the REPL, compiler concurrency bugfix, debugger bugfixes, and project system bugfixes (busy day, huh)

 At this point, the REPL already looked and felt much nicer.

 ![REPL with integrated services.](./img/nicerepl.png)

-- 2024 24th of August: Crashbug fix
+- 2024 24th of August: Crash bug fix
-- 2024 25th of August: Removed the old fuzzer project, as it hasn't been used for a while and was not really useful.
+- 2024 25th of August: Removed the old fuzzer project, as it hadn't been used for a while and was not really useful.
 It was a simple, purely random input generator that didn't have any strategy.
-- 2024 26th of August: REPL binder logic refactoring that removed quite a bit of limitation from the way it handles code
+- 2024 26th of August: REPL binder logic refactoring that removed quite a few limitation from the way it handles code
 - 2024 27th of August: Integrated syntax highlighting and completion into the REPL
-- 2024 28th of August: Design-time build fixes, crashbug fixes
+- 2024 28th of August: Design-time build fixes, crash bug fixes
 - 2024 30th of August: Handle C heritage tokens in the parser to provide better error messages, general improvements and additions (like comparison operators for enums)
 - 2024 31st of August: Test utility refactoring
 - 2024 1st of September: Codegen simplifications, REPL fixes
-- 2024 2nd of September: Lowering fix to fix an order of evaluation bug
+- 2024 2nd of September: Lowering fix, to fix an order of evaluation bug
-- 2024 7th of September: Basic attributes support, compile-time execution and evaluation
+- 2024 7th of September: Basic attributes support, and compile-time execution and evaluation

-At this point I was quite unsure about what to work on, so I've decided to work towards our first actually interesting feature: macros.
-Our plan is that macros are going to be regular functions, that take in some AST node and return some substitution AST node.
-The first step into this was giving the compiler the ability to execute - almost - arbitrary code compile-time.
+At this point, I was quite unsure what to work on, so I decided to work towards our first actually interesting feature: macros.
+Our plan is that macros are going to be regular functions that take in some AST node and return some substitution AST node.
+The first step into this was giving the compiler the ability to execute — almost — arbitrary code at compile-time.
 This feature is still not exposed to the user, and probably will not be until we ship the first version of macros.

-- 2024 8th of September: Crashfixes, local function codegen fix, projectfile highlighting for the VS Code extension
+- 2024 8th of September: Crash fixes, local function codegen fix, project file highlighting for the VS Code extension
 - 2024 10th of September: Source Generators rework.
-So far we have used [Scriban](https://github.com/scriban/scriban) for [Roslyn Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview), but the tooling support was less than idea.
+We had used [Scriban](https://github.com/scriban/scriban) for [Roslyn Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview), but the tooling support was less than ideal.
 We decided that with multiline raw string literals, there was no reason not to move the logic to regular C#.
-- 2024 11th of September: Add EmitCompilerGeneratedFiles tag for VS Code users
+- 2024 11th of September: Add `EmitCompilerGeneratedFiles` tag for VS Code users

 ## Bugs and crashes everywhere